🏦

 2. Click "Connect Wallet" in the top right.
 You might need to refresh the page for the website to detect your wallet, if it wasn't unlocked yet.

-3. If this is your first trade, you will need to approve the contract to be able to use the DAI that you want it to.
+3. If this is your first trade, you will need to approve the contract to be able to use the collateral that you want it to.
 Click approve and submit the transaction to Polygon or Arbitrum.

 5. Now, you can set your trade parameters:

-- 1.Trade Type and whether it is long (buy) or short (sell).
+1. Trade Type and whether it is long (buy) or short (sell).

-- 1.Market: To be used to open a trade immediately.
+1. Market: To be used to open a trade immediately.
 It will open at the market price (+ spread).

-- 2.Limit: To be used when you want to go long at a lower price than present, or to go short if the price reaches a higher price than present.
+2. Limit: To be used when you want to go long at a lower price than present, or to go short if the price reaches a higher price than present.
 Executes at exact price set if price reaches threshold + spread.

-- 3.Stop Limit: To be used when you want to go long if the price reaches a higher price than present, or to go short if the price reaches a lower price than present.
+3. Stop Limit: To be used when you want to go long if the price reaches a higher price than present, or to go short if the price reaches a lower price than present.
 You might want to use this to long a breakout, or short a breakdown.
 The execution price is the current market price + spread.

-- 2.Collateral: maximum amount you are risking if you are liquidated.
+2. Collateral: maximum amount you are risking if you are liquidated.
 Your collateral x leverage must be above the minimum position size.
-For example on cryptos, it should be above 1,500 DAI.
-This means you can for example open a trade with 50 DAI collateral at 30x, or with 300 DAI at 5x leverage, etc.
+For example on cryptos, it should be above 1,500 USD.
+This means you can for example open a trade with 50 DAI collateral at 30x, or with 300 DAI at 5x leverage, etc. Or if opening a trade with .1 ETH at market value of $2500 ETH / USD, you would need minimum 6 leverage.

-- 3.Leverage: multiply the volatility of the price up and down, to increase exposure.
+3. Leverage: multiply the volatility of the price up and down, to increase exposure.

-- 4.Max slippage: Used to cancel a market order automatically if the price moved too fast in the direction of the trade before it was opened.
+4. Max slippage: Used to cancel a market order automatically if the price moved too fast in the direction of the trade before it was opened.
 For example if you wish to market long the current price but before your trade is opened the price moved up 1%, it will cancel automatically.

-- 5.Your Stop Loss and Take Profit.
+5. Your Stop Loss and Take Profit.
 You are not obligated to use a stop loss, but your trade will be liquidated if it is at <= -90% PnL.
 The maximum profit on a trade is 900% PnL, so if you don't put any take profit, it will put one automatically at 900% PnL.
 Please note that Stop Losses for crypto are guaranteed, and in times of high network congestion your Stop Loss might not immediately trigger.
 It is important that you don't manually close your order since this will void the guaranteed Stop Loss (at your set price) and count as a Market Close (at the price when it gets triggered).

 You can then click on the order execution button, which displays the order type and direction you will be executing.
 In our case it says "MARKET LONG".
 This brings up the Web3 popup to send the transaction to Polygon or Arbitrum and open the order.
 High gas is automatically suggested to ensure that trades are executed quickly.